munificent/craftinginterpreters/book/garbage-collection.md

 frequent collections and those that don't.

 They designed a technique called **generational garbage collection**.
-It works like this: Every time a new object is allocated, it goes into a special relatively small region of the heap called the *nursery*.
+It works like this: Every time a new object is allocated, it goes into a special, relatively small region of the heap called the "nursery".
 Since objects tend to die young, the garbage collector is invoked <span name="nursery">frequently</span> over the objects just in this region.